Should checked baggage fees be refunded for delayed baggage?

 The problem caused by delayed bags is significant.

-checked baggage fee refundsDOT has presented a listing of data collected by the Department’s Bureau of Transportation Statistics (BTS), in the calendar year 2019.
+checked baggage fee refundsDOT has presented a listing of data collected by the Department’s Bureau of Transportation Statistics (BTS).
 These statistics show this is a significant problem, with 3 million bags being mishandled on domestic flights alone.
 Mishandled baggage data collected by the Department does not distinguish between lost, delayed, damaged, and pilfered bags.
-Data published by an aviation analytics firm show that delayed bags are the most common type of mishandling.
+Data published by an aviation analytics firm shows that delayed bags are the most common type of mishandling.
 Specifically, according to the 2019 SITA Baggage IT Insights Report, globally, delayed bags represented 77 percent of all mishandled bags in 2018, while damaged or pilfered bags account for 18 percent, and lost or stolen bags account for 5 percent.
-Assuming delayed bags are 77 percent of mishandlings in 2019 for domestic flights by US reporting carriers, similar to 2018, DOT estimates that at least 2.3 million checked bags transported domestically were delayed in 2019.
+DOT estimates that at least 2.5 million checked bags transported domestically were delayed in 2024.

 A single standard should apply to delayed checked luggage – it should arrive on the same flight (or at the same time) as the passenger who checked the luggage.